-Ans: According to Milton Friedman, high powered money (H) is the sum of hand to hand currency with the non-bank public (C) and cash reserves with the commercial banks (R), i.e., H = C + R. This high powered money determines the volume of money supply in the economy.
+Ans: According to Milton Friedman, high powered money (H) is the sum of hand to hand currency with the non-bank public (C) and cash reserves with the commercial banks (R), i.e., H = C+R. This high powered money determines the volume of money supply in the economy.
 Friedman has shown that the volume of money supply in an economy is a multiple of the amount of high powered money.
 This is known as money multiplier doctrine or H-theory of money supply.
 So, the amount of money supply in the economy can be regulated by regulating the amount of high powered money.
 Then the rate of interest, the rate of inflation, etc., can be influenced.
 Here lies the importance or significance of high powered money.

-- (b) Write short notes on: - (i) Money multiplier
+(b) Write short notes on:

-(ii) Bank rate policy

-- 18. Explain the process of credit creation of commercial banks.
+(i) Money multiplier (Section 2.13) (ii) Bank rate policy (Q. No. 13 of 2011) Explain the process of credit creation of commercial banks.
 State the limitations of the process.
-(Sections 5.5 & 5.5.1) - 19. (a) Who are institutional investors?
+(Sections 2.9 & 2.9.1) (a) Who are institutional investors?
 Discuss the role of institutional investors in Indian capital market.
-(Section 4.13.7) - (b) Write a note on Book-Building Method.

-(Section 4.10.3.5)

-20. (a) Explain the relationship between the new issue market and secondary market.

-(b) Give an overview of recent changes in Indian capital market.
+(Section 8.13.7) (b) Write a note on Book-Building Method.
+(Section 8.10.3.E) (a) Explain the relationship between the new issue market and sec ondary market.
+(Section 6.2.3) (b) Give an overview of recent changes in Indian capital market.
+(Section 8.17)